Jrutherford1/is547_project/README.md

 Repo URL: https://github.com/Jrutherford1/is547_project

-now that I've manually added all the dates, I need to run that back through to get the proposed file names.  one quesiton is duplicates???  how do I handle these??
+now that I've manually added all the dates, I need to run that back through to get the proposed file names (DONE).  one quesiton is duplicates???  how do I handle these??
+I'm going to leave any duplicates, it is better to have them than to lose them.
+Also any document with "unknown" now legit has an unknown date given the file name information we had - it could be dated if someone wanted to manually open each file and put date in name to run back through the process in the future.

 --------